 The Summit also included key note contributions from Alison Kennedy, Director of STFC Hartree, Dr Jon Hague Vice President Open Innovation at Unilever, Irene Lopez de Vallero Director of Research at the UK Digital Catapult, Kelvin Prescott, Head of Specialist SalesO2 and vTime MD,Clement Wangerin.

 Afternoon workshop sessions focused on setting key priorities for the City Region and the need for an integrated Digital Strategy to deliver the Metro Mayor’s ambition.
-A key theme was the need to build on the City Region’s positive international brand, and trade on the success of its already successful cluster of tech companies, innovation programmes and its cutting-edge research and development assets.
+A key theme was the need to build on Liverpool City Region's positive international brand, and trade on the success of its already successful cluster of tech companies, innovation programmes and its cutting-edge research and development assets.

 “Liverpool businesses need to be more ambitious and focus on being the best in the world not just the best in this City Region.
 We have a great talent-pool and also a great global brand that we should be willing to shout about.
 The further you go in the world, the stronger our creative reputation.”